 A few Australians who have lived in the U.S. advised that the regional differences in accent and slang are minimal in Australia, as compared to the U.S. However, many Australians tell me they can hear accents from different parts of the country, and as noted in some of the definitions, there are apparently regional differences in slang.
 Aussie Lance Brooker writes, "I must say as someone from the 'east' there really are definite differences between Vic, NSW, QLD (eastern states) and South Australia/WA (non-eastern states).
 As you mentioned - a lot of this must be because of the larger amount of people directly derived from english stock - probably non-convict/free settler stock too...
 So we in the east seem a tad less formal and use less typically english phrases.
 A good example you used was 'bathers' vs cossies.
 To me 'bathers' is a word used by a Mum trying to be posh or sound upper class...
 So, in fact it is not just the location (east vs west) but the socio-economic class."

 The dictionary to which I refer below as the Oxford Australian is the Australian Pocket Oxford Dictionary, 5th ed., which, by the way, would require a very large pocket to contain it.
 Recently I discovered a book that seems to have done a fine job of making an analysis of Australian English, including an exhaustive listing of slang words and phrases, Bruce Moore's Speaking Our Language: The Story of Australian English.
+I highly recommend it for anyone who will be staying in Australia for any length of time.
 (By the by, if you're in the market for Aussie bar-crawl slang that predominantly focuses on the area demarcated in the north by the navel and in the south by the knee, click here for clever and witty X-rated phrases—strictly not for delicate sensibilities.)
 Another useful and entertaining Internet record of Aussie phenomena is The White Hat Guide to Australian Inventions, Discoveries & Innovation at http://www.whitehat.com.au/Australia/Inventions.html.

 abo This short term for aboriginal is a serious and hurtful racial slur.
 Visitors and newcomers to Australia often make the mistake of using this slang, thinking it is simple shorthand for aboriginal.
 It's not!
 Don't use it!

 Aboriginal/Aborigine a common term for an Indigenous Australian.
 I had to move to Australia to bother to look up the term and learn that Aboriginal applies to native (indigenous) peoples throughout the world.
 In North America, the American Indians some years ago expressed a preference to be called Native Americans, a more accurate label.
 In some literature, particularly old anthropological and missionary texts, Native Americans are referred to as the Aboriginal peoples of America.
-In Australia, where the native peoples have long been labeled Aboriginal, the word Indigenous is rapidly becoming the preferred term.
+In Australia, where the native peoples have long been labeled Aboriginal, the word Indigenous is becoming the preferred term.
+Another designation that is frequently heard is First Australians.
 Aborigine is usually the noun form, and Aboriginal the adjective.

 aggro aggressive, e.g., "Don't go aggro on me, mate" or "She was so aggro."